Spelunker HD

-It was first announced on TGS 2008.
-It was released in Japan on March 26, 2009, the rest of Asia on July 28, 2009, in North America on November 23, 2010, and in Europe on August 10, 2011.
+The game was released in Japan on March 26, 2009, the rest of Asia on July 28, in North America on November 23, 2010, and in Europe on August 10, 2011.

-In 2015, Square Enix announced a free-to-play sequel for the PlayStation 4 titled Spelunker World.
+In 2015, Square Enix released a free-to-play sequel for the PlayStation 4 titled Spelunker World.

 An enhanced remake, Spelunker HD Deluxe, was released for the PlayStation 4 and Nintendo Switch in 2021.

 PlayStation Home

-Irem has released a PlayStation Home themed space based on the remake, Minna de Spelunker, in the Japanese version of PlayStation Home on March 19, 2009, and the Asian version on July 23, 2009.
-This space is called the "Gathering Place for Spelunkers" and includes a Message Board, a video screen, seating for the avatars, a Stone Monument which is a credits reel of the developers, eight artifact displays, three in-lounge avatars that tell the users something (Weedy Spelunker?, Wise Boy, & Muttering Old Man), and a full game launching support feature accessed by the Stone Statues of the Moon & Sun or the Stone Statues of the Wind & Rain.
-There are also dancing purple ghost that come out at certain times.
-There is also an expansion to the space, called "The Bat-infested Abandoned Mine Cave", that takes users deeper into the cave of the Gathering Place for Spelunkers.
-Here they can play Flashbang Launcher where they collect the Flashband, the Underground Key (Red), and the Dynamite without getting hit by bat guano, then they play Rocks that can be destroyed by dynamite and blow up rocks with the dynamite collected, then they play Minecarts and ride a cart to a place where they get chased by a boulder to a room.
-In the room there is a shop with Minna de Spelunker related items.
-There is also a door called The door to the 2nd level underground? which when accessing, gives the users a prize, but cannot be opened until a later time.
+Irem released a PlayStation Home themed space based on the remake, Minna de Spelunker, in the Japanese version of PlayStation Home on March 19, 2009, and the Asian version on July 23.
+This space was called the "Gathering Place for Spelunkers" and included a Message Board, a video screen, seating for the avatars, a Stone Monument which is a credits reel of the developers, eight artifact displays, three in-lounge avatars that tell the users something (Weedy Spelunker?, Wise Boy, & Muttering Old Man), and a full game launching support feature accessed by the Stone Statues of the Moon & Sun or the Stone Statues of the Wind & Rain.
+There were also dancing purple ghost that came out at certain times.
+There was also an expansion to the space, called "The Bat-infested Abandoned Mine Cave", that took users deeper into the cave of the Gathering Place for Spelunkers.
+They could play Flashbang Launcher where they collected the Flashband, the Underground Key (Red), and the Dynamite without getting hit by bat guano, then play Rocks that could be destroyed by dynamite and blow up rocks with the dynamite collected, then play Minecarts and ride a cart to a place where they were chased by a boulder to a room.
+In the room there was a shop with Minna de Spelunker related items.
+There was also a door called "The door to the 2nd level underground?" which when accessing, gave the users a prize, but could not be opened until a later time.

-The game of Minna de Spelunker supports Home rewards such as a spelunker costume for the users avatars.
+The game of Minna de Spelunker supported Home rewards such as a spelunker costume for the user avatars.